Meet our chimpanzees!

 Louis

 Louis is one of our oldest chimps and was once a dominant male.
-Although he’s slowing down in his old age, he still enjoys playing with the youngsters and is a respected member of the community.
+He is slowing down in his old age, but still enjoys playing with the youngsters.
+He is a respected member of the community.

 Frek

 Frek is a lower ranking male with a sweet temperament who gets on with everyone in the troop.
-He prefers to stay out of disputes and sticks to making love rather than war.
+He prefers to stay out of disputes.
+He also does not like getting his feet wet.
+You can see him pulling faces of disgust when heading outside for food what it's raining.

 Velu